NishanD21/Astronomical-Objects-Classification/README.md

 # Astronomical-Objects-Classification
-This project investigates the impact of Redshift on Classification of astronomical Objects of Stars, Galaxies and Quasars with Machine Learning
+This project investigates the impact of Redshift on Classification of astronomical Objects of Stars, Galaxies and Quasars with Machine Learning.